 Applying For Student Visa

 International students coming to study at Le Cordon Bleu New Zealand must ensure their passport will not expire while they are studying here.
-Once you receive confirmation that you have been offered a place with us, you can apply for a Student Visa.
-To do this you need to complete an ‘Application to Study in New Zealand’ form INZ 1012 (hyperlinked) or a visitor visa application from INZ 1014 if you intend to study for less than 3 months.
+Once you receive confirmation that you have been offered a place to study with us, you can apply for a Student Visa.
+To do this you need to complete an ‘Application to Study in New Zealand’ form INZ 1012 or a 'Visitor Visa Application' form INZ 1014 if you intend to study for less than 3 months.

 To successfully gain your Visa you will also need:

 - A passport that is valid for at least 6 months from travel date

 - An official ‘Offer of Place’ at Le Cordon Bleu New Zealand

 - A receipt for the payment of your tuition fees

 - Evidence of sufficient funds to cover your living expenses and return flights home (see visa application form section F5)